 - Aloe Vera

-For sunburns there’s nothing better, but these can be found anywhere.
+For sunburns there’s nothing better, but these can be found everywhere.
 No need to take one from home.